Check out these reasons why it’s important to have a healthy workforce and why you should invest in health and wellbeing management.

 It’s estimated that on any given day, 3% of an employer’s workforce is absent.
 This adds up to around 21% of total payroll each year.
 Additionally, the CDC reports that productivity losses linked to absenteeism cost employers $225.8 billion annually in the United States, or $1,685 per employee.

 Unhealthy employees are likely to call off work more often.
 Physical health problems, chronic conditions, emotional health issues, and financial stressors can all be reasons why.

 Healthy Employees Work Harder

-Unhealthy employees are typically not as productive as a healthy employees.
+Unhealthy employees are typically not as productive as healthy employees.
 Lost productivity related to illnesses cost employers $530 billion each year.
-In addition, $198 billion of this attributed to poor performance due to chronic health conditions.
+In addition, $198 billion of this contributed to poor performance due to chronic health conditions.

 Presenteeism, which basically means showing up to work but not really working, is a growing problem.
 It particularly affects workers who don’t have paid time off benefits.
 Instead, those who aren’t feeling well still come to work, but productivity is poor as a result.

 Health and wellness programs for employees keep them engaged in healthier behaviors and habits that are achievable and sustainable.
 When employees’ needs are met, physically, mentally, and financially, they feel better.
 Therefore, they’re also better able to focus on their tasks.